sitiporn/Reading-paper/possible_main/discriminative.md

 Problem of previous work
 ---
  *large scale pretrain model stuggle with  out-of-dis detection
  * they strong in-domain predcition

 why intent is important ?
 ---
-  it is the core component in taks diaglog systems different system have diff intents so that's the reason why few shot is important
+  it is the core component in taks diaglog systems "different system have diff intents" so that's the reason why few shot is important

 * methods
 ---